-For information on tax rates and reporting of taxes for Special Jurisdictions and Indian country not included in agreements, review the Tribal Tax Fact by visiting https://dor.sd.gov and clicking on Publications and then Tax Facts.
+For information on tax rates and reporting of taxes for Special Jurisdictions and Indian country not included in agreements, review the Tribal Tax Fact.

 Exemptions

 Sellers

 A seller does not have to collect sales tax when a purchaser gives a seller a completed exemption certificate at the time of sale.